kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 **Period: 29 Years Ago … Year: 1955 … Location: Venus**

 > _“There’s a moment between touch and recognition.
-> When the body obeys but the soul flinches.
+> When the body obeys but the mind flinches.
 > That’s where we live.
 In the flinch.”_

 ### REASSIGNMENT LOG – PRIVATE EXCHANGE: SECTOR 3